 Mexico is a country located south of the North American continent.
-The country is considered to have an upper middle-income economy having a Gross National Income that is the second highest in Latin America.
-As of 2010, 46% of the Mexican population lived below the poverty line.
+The country is considered to have an upper-middle-income economy having a Gross National Income that is the second-highest in Latin America.
 The country is divided into 31 states and a Federal District making it known officially as the United Mexican States.
-A huge population living under the poverty line would make any nation considered poor.
-Among the Mexican states, there are some that have low poverty rates, and in line with this observation, they are considered rich.
+Income across this vast country can vary considerably between states.
+Here is a list of the states that have the highest incomes.

 Mexican States with the Lowest Poverty Rates

 1. Nuevo León